Chido Obi: Manchester United

 Linked with a move to fellow Premier League club Manchester United in the summer of 2024, the deal was concluded at the end of September.
 The following month, Obi was named by English newspaper The Guardian as one of the best players born in 2007 worldwide.
-On his first start, Obi scored a hat-trick in a 6–0 Under-18s win over Nottingham Forest.
+On his first start, Obi scored a hat-trick in a 6–0 win for the under-18 team over Nottingham Forest.